draurangzebabbas/intenselinkedinscraper/README.md

    - Go to [supabase.com/dashboard](https://supabase.com/dashboard)
    - Click "New Project"
    - Choose your organization and enter project details
-   - Wait for the project to be created
+   - Wait for the project to be created (this can take a few minutes)

 2. **Get your Supabase credentials**:
    - Go to Settings > API